Guide to Postpartum: Week 3

 Breastfeeding:

-• Foods like oats, fenugreek, and flax seeds can help boost your milk supply, and staying hydrated is key for milk production.
+- Foods like oats, fenugreek, and flax seeds can help boost your milk supply, and staying hydrated is key for milk production.
+Instead of relying on water alone, drinking an herbal tonic or low/no-sodium broth can support milk supply.
+According to Dr. Lily Yeh Gillespie, LAc, DAOM, " The breast milk should to be thick like a meal for the baby."
 And don’t forget: breastfeeding requires an extra 350-500 calories per day to keep up with the increased energy demands.

 Emotional Changes:

-• You may be feeling more emotionally stable this week as baby blues start to recede, along with a growing sense of contentment and satisfaction in your new role.
-You’re becoming more familiar with baby's cues, so you can recognize hunger, sleepiness, and other needs.
+- You may be feeling more emotionally stable this week as baby blues start to recede, along with a growing sense of contentment and satisfaction in your new role.
+You might also start to be a bit more familiar with baby's cues, as you're gradually learning to recognize hunger, sleepiness, and other needs.
+Your skills will keep developing.

 Health Updates: